DRIVEN BASE

 Promoting Activities to Maintain and Improve Quality Assurance Together with Our Suppliers

-As a general prerequisite for entering into a basic business contract with suppliers, we ask that our suppliers promise to promote efforts to maintain and improve their quality assurance practices.
 At the same time, we provide support to suppliers to help them pursue these endeavors.
-By doing so, we confirm on an ongoing basis that the components and other materials supplied to us always meet the necessary level of quality.
+By doing so, we confirm on an ongoing basis that the products, components, raw materials , and other production materials supplied to us always meet the necessary level of quality.

-〈Examples of Specific Initiatives〉
+Examples of Specific Initiatives

 • Formulated quality assurance manual for suppliers based on items required under the international quality assurance standard IATF 16949